opiter09/PVZ-NDS-Manipulator/README.md

 WARNING: do not rename the files!
 The name is how the program knows where to insert the file so that it overwrites itself, as it were, and nothing else is messed up.

+Also, you cannot change fize sizes.
+Larger files are truncated, while smaller files get a bunch of 0x00's added to the end.
+If this becomes a problem, do let me know.